numberscope/frontscope/doc/visualizer-in-depth.md

 ### Other properties

+#### Status of mouse primary button

+A P5Visualizer automatically maintains a property `mousePrimaryDown` that is true when the primary mouse button is in its pressed/down state.
+This property is in essence identical to `sketch.mouseIsPressed` but (a) it specifically only pays attention to the primary mouse button, and (b) has its value maintained more reliably in the face of events outside the sketch.

 #### Vue and reactive objects

 It is important to know that Vue will instrument (i.e., insert code into) your